th2-net/th2-docs/content/common/infrastructure/infra-components/th2-infra-operator.md

     href: "https://github.com/th2-net/th2-infra"
 ---

-**infra-operator** (from _th2 infrastructure operator_) is one of the components in the th2 infra components, which works with the current state of th2 system.
+**infra-operator** (th2 infrastructure operator) is one of th2 infra components that works with the current state of th2 system.
 It is installed along with the th2 framework infrastructure.

 Basically, **infra-operator** is an implementation of Kubernetes custom controller.
-It ensures the synchronization between <term term="Custom resource">custom resources</term> in the Kubernetes cluster and the Helm releases in Kubernetes cluster.
+It ensures the synchronization between <term term="Custom resource">custom resources</term> and Helm releases in the Kubernetes cluster.

 As the component’s name suggests, **infra-operator** monitors th2 custom resources in the Kubernetes cluster.